handsontable/hyperformula/docs/guide/dependency-graph.md

 - all the cells with formulas that contain the given cell address or range,
 - some of the ranges that contain the given cell address or range.

-The exact result depends on the optimizations applied by the HyperFormula to the dependency graph, some of which are described in [this section](#optimisations-for-large-ranges).
+The exact result depends on the optimizations applied by the HyperFormula to the dependency graph, some of which are described in the section ["Optimizations for large ranges"](#optimizations-for-large-ranges).

 ```js
 const hfInstance = HyperFormula.buildFromArray( [ ['1', '=A1', '=A1+B1'] ] );